The Cumby Race Rules and Guidelines

 - You must show ID in order to register.
 No bandits and no running through the finish chute if you are not registered.
 Please have your bib visibly displayed as we will be taking numbers at the checkpoints.

 - You must be at least 16 on race day to participate in the 25k.
 All participants under 19 on race day must have parental consent, and parents/guardians must sign a waiver on race day.
 Youth on the 13k course: Children under 14 years of age MUST be accompanied consistently by a registered adult racer on the 13km Half Cumby.
-No exceptions.

 - If you come across an injured runner you must stop and provide assistance.
 Stay with the runner, the next runner will go to the nearest marshal or checkpoint to get help.
 The contact for Race Central will be provided to you if you carry a phone.
 There will be mobile first aid attendants, as well as first aid checkpoints available.